Paul Schulz

-Paul Schulz (5 February 1898 – 31 August 1963) was a German military officer and Nazi Party official perhaps best known as a leader of the Black Reichswehr in the 1920s.
+Paul Schulz (5 February 1898 – 31 August 1963) was a German military officer and Nazi Party official perhaps best known as a leader of the vigilante paramilitary Black Reichswehr group in the 1920s.

 Early years

-Schulz entered non-commissioned officers' school in Potsdam in 1912.
+In 1912, Schulz entered non-commissioned officers' school in Potsdam.
 Wounded several times in World War I, he was promoted to Leutnant in the spring of 1918 because of bravery and outstanding performance.
 After the end of the war Schulz joined the Freikorps.

 He took part in the fighting in the Baltic States in a battalion commanded by Bruno Ernst Buchrucker.
 He became Buchrucker's adjutant in the Reichswehr and was promoted to Oberleutnant.
 Because of their support for the Kapp Putsch in March 1920, Schulz and Buchrucker both were discharged from the army.

 Black Reichswehr

 Schulz was reinstated by the Ministry of the Reichswehr under private contract as part of the Black Reichswehr.
 This was a paramilitary organization in the Weimar Republic that was used to provide additional manpower reserves for the Reichswehr in violation of the Versailles Treaty.
 Schulz was commissioned to set up a work detachment in Küstrin.
 At the end of 1922, Schulz moved to the Wehrkreis (Military District) III in Berlin, where he set up other work groups for the Black Reichswehr.
 During the Küstrin Putsch on 1 October 1923, Schulz was arrested but ultimately not charged.

-Schulz was also involved with the Feme murders of "traitors" within the Black Reichswehr.
+Schulz was involved with the Feme murders of "traitors" within the Black Reichswehr.
 Because of his involvement in them, Schulz was given the nickname "Feme-Schulz".
 He also planned and organized the murder of left-wing politicians and other alleged "enemies of the Reich".
 He was implicated in the murder of Black Reichswehr Wachmeister Willi Legner, but was never tried.

-In March 1925 Schulz was arrested for inciting several murders.
+In March 1925, Schulz was arrested for inciting several murders.
 Brought to trial, he was sentenced to death on 26 March 1927 for inciting the murder of Black Reichswehr Sergeant Walter Wilms.
 Also sentenced to death were First Lieutenant Fritz Fuhrmann and Sergeant Erich Klapproth, who carried out the murder.
-However, all three death sentences were commuted to life imprisonment by President Paul von Hindenburg in February 1928.
+All three death sentences were commuted to life imprisonment by President Paul von Hindenburg in February 1928.

 To large parts of the German right-wing he was considered a martyr.
 While in jail, Schulz was in contact with numerous right wing politicians, including Gregor Strasser of the Nazi Party.
 In May 1928, the 12 newly elected Nazi members of the Reichstag called for his release.
-A political amnesty was granted in October 1930 and Schulz obtained his freedom.
+In October 1930, a political amnesty was granted and Schulz obtained his freedom.
 He joined the Nazi Party on 24 October 1930 and was assigned to Strasser's Organisationsabteilung (Organization Department) at Party headquarters in Munich.